junjiechoo24/junjiechoo24.github.io/_projects/journal-app.md

 excerpt_separator: "<!--more-->"
 ---

 This is a full-stack web application I designed to track my personal psychological well-being scores and how it correlates with journaling, it is essentially a mixed-methods N=1 study on myself.
-It combines qualitative journal reflection entries with quantitative, validated psychological scales, e.g: Flourishing Scale (Diener et al., 2010) to track and analyse the drivers of personal well-being.
+It combines qualitative journal reflection entries with quantitative, validated psychometric scales, e.g: Flourishing Scale (Diener et al., 2010) to track and analyse the drivers of personal well-being.

 [View Live Application](https://6885ec796d69eab0ccece44d--glowing-dolphin-ed108f.netlify.app/){: .btn .btn--success}